 6. Accept for the libcfitsio.a library.

-comes with the HEASOFT installation).
+Or, if HEASOFT is installed, the command echo $HEADAS/lib may give the location of libcfitsio.a).
 It is advisable to give the full path.

 8. Enabling the PGPLOT is optional.